argafgb/argafgb/README.md

 ### 🚀 About Me

 I am a Web Developer based in Indonesia with a passion for building functional, interactive, and problem-solving applications.
-I enjoy working on both the front-end user interfaces and the back-end logic, bringing creative ideas to life through code.
+I focus mainly on the front-end to craft great user experiences, while also handling basic back-end logic to bring creative ideas to life through code.

-- 💻 **Main Focus:** Full-Stack Web Development, focusing on seamless user experiences and robust architectures.
+- 💻 **Main Focus:** Front-End Development & Basic Back-End logic, focusing on interactive web interfaces and seamless user experiences.
 - 📊 **Current Projects:** Developing a corporate finance dashboard application to streamline and track company income and expenses efficiently.
-- 🛠️ **Exploration & Experience:** Deep diving into PHP, Laravel (OOP, MVC, database relations), and local server environments like Laragon and XAMPP.
-Also exploring Cloud Computing and AI concepts.
+- 🛠️ **Exploration & Experience:** Working on front-end UI and basic back-end tasks using PHP, Laravel, PostgreSQL, and Drizzle ORM.
+Familiar with local server environments like Laragon and XAMPP.

 ---